 Intervention Arm: The intervention group will receive a standardised 12-month programme designed for delivery in leisure/community centres and fitness/health clubs where low-cost late morning capacity is available (which coincides with the periods where older adults are most likely to be out and about)64 and where suitable space for social activities is available.
 REACT will be delivered by qualified exercise professionals with experience in delivery of exercise classes in the community.
 We will collaborate with existing community based organisations who have access to appropriate venues and delivery staff.
 These organisations will offer a range of facilities suitable for delivery of the intervention.
-Sessions will be organised as group activities with up to 15 participants per group, but there will be individually tailored elements for both aerobic exercise (where intensity will be tailored to existing aerobic capacity/fitness) and strength work (where exercises will be tailored to existing muscle strength).
+Sessions will be organised as group activities with up to 15 participants per group, but there will be individually tailored elements for both aerobic exercises (where intensity will be tailored to existing muscle strength).
 Activities will include cardiovascular, strength, balance and flexibility exercises and daily lifestyle-based activity in the form of neighbourhood walking and active travel.
 Breaks in sedentary time will also be promoted.
 Social activities such as post-exercise coffee meetings and community-based activities will be organised to encourage a 'social club' atmosphere and promote long-term compliance.